pypeit/PypeIt/doc/collate1d.rst

 ++++++
 If RA/DEC matching is being used, the tolerance is specified as an angular distance.
 By default, it is treated as arcseconds, but any format supported by astropy `Angles <https://docs.astropy.org/en/stable/coordinates/angles.html>`_ can be used.
-The matching is done the _astropy.coordinates.SkyCoord ``separation`` method.
+The matching is done using the `Astropy SkyCoord separation method <https://docs.astropy.org/en/stable/api/astropy.coordinates.SkyCoord.html#astropy.coordinates.SkyCoord.separation>`_.

 Currently only the ``DEIMOS`` instrument supports RA/DEC matching.